miivers/bevy_simple_camera_controller/README.md

 # bevy_simple_camera_controller

 Work in progress!
 Made for Bevy 0.14.0
 I am new to rust and Bevy.
-This project will change as my understanding of bouth increases.
+This project will change as my understanding of both increases.

 An attempt to make it easy to add camera controller to a bevy project.
 The main focus is ease of use.